 The Only Son of One, Escoffery’s debut for the Sunnyside label, will be in stores tomorrow.
-It features two keyboardists: Orrin Evans on piano and Fender Rhodes, and Adam Holzman (best known for his work in Miles Davis‘s late ’80s band) on synthesizers.
+(Buy it from Amazon) It features two keyboardists: Orrin Evans on piano and Fender Rhodes, and Adam Holzman (best known for his work in Miles Davis‘s late ’80s band) on synthesizers.
 They’re joined by Hans Glawischnig or Ricky Rodrigues (depending on the track) on bass, and Jason Brown’s back on drums.
 Every track is an Escoffery original, and the material is strongly autobiographical, relating to his childhood in England (he came to the US with his mother when he was eight) and his later inner conflicts with his father and the emotional legacy of that relationship.
 All this is explained in great detail in the album’s liner notes, written by novelist James McBride.
 And while this doubtless makes The Only Son of One sound like a ponderous, brooding disc, it’s actually a collection of melodic, intricately structured and skillfully improvised performances that shows every one of the players in the best possible light.
 The synthesizers, while initially jarring, sit comfortably alongside the other, more organic instruments, giving the music an occasionally otherworldly feel that keeps it from slipping into rote soul jazz.
 It’s not just Wayne Escoffery’s most personal album; it’s also his best yet.

 Here’s a 15-minute video about the making of The Only Son of One: